CarlosBarbosaFilho/wallet-assignment/wallets-assignment/README.md

 *  PGAdmin: Access port 8888.
 Use postgres as the user and postgres as the password.
 Create a server with the container name wallet-bank (for the HML environment) or wallet-bank-dev (for the DEV environment).
 This will give you access to the ms-transactions and ms-wallets databases.
 *  LocalStack: With the containers running, go to https://app.localstack.cloud/sign-in and log in with the necessary credentials.
 LocalStack will automatically connect to your host, and you will have access to all resources in use and available.
+*  Kafka UI: http://localhost:8089/, see all topics and created messages

 ## Architectural Design
 The project employs a Hexagonal Architecture (also known as Ports and Adapters).